PedroZaffalon/Gerador-de-grafo-PBQP/readme.md

 ##### Flags
 - `--dir/ -d` - Path to directory with .ll input files.
 - `--output/ -o` - Path to output directory.
+- `--subdirectorys/ -s` - Iterate all subdirectories and search for .ll files.
+- `--keepfolders/ -k` - Keep folders structure in output directory if `--subdirectorys` is True.
 - `--costfunc/ -f` - Name of python file with cost function for array/matrix generation.
 Needs to be in same directory.
 - `--regcost/ -r` - Path to .json file with the registers cost array.
 - `--array/ -a` - Display cost array of nodes on .json file.